Learning and Type Compatibility in Signaling Games: Steady State Implications for Aggregate Play

-Note the receiver is indifferent between all responses.
-Fix any regular prior $g_{2}$ for the receiver and let the sender's prior $g_{1}^{(s^{'})}$ be given by a Dirichlet distribution with weights 1 and 3 on $a^{'}$ and $a^{''}$ respectively.
-Fix any regular prior $g_{1}^{(s^{''})}$.
-We claim that it is $\delta$-stable when $\delta=0$ for both types of senders to play $s^{''}$ and for the receiver to play $a^{'}$ after every signal, which is a type-heterogeneous rationalizable self-confirming equilibrium.
-However, the behavior of ``pooling on $s^{''}$'' cannot occur even in the usual self-confirming equilibrium, where both types of the sender must hold the same beliefs about the receiver's response to $s^{'}$. \emph{A fortiori}, this pooling behavior cannot occur in a Nash equilibrium.
+The receiver is indifferent between all responses.
+Fix any regular prior $g_{2}$ for the receiver and any regular prior $g_{1}^{(s^{''})}$ for the sender.
+Let $g_{1}^{(s^{'})}$ be Beta(1, 3) on $a^{'}$ and $a^{''}$ respectively.
+We claim that it is $\delta$-stable when $\delta=0$ for both types to send $s^{''}$ and for the receiver to respond to every signal with $a^{'}$, which is a type-heterogeneous rationalizable self-confirming equilibrium.
+However, this pooling behavior cannot occur in a Nash equilibrium or in a unitary self-confirming equilibrium, where both sender types must hold the same belief about how the receiver responds to $s^{'}$.

-To establish this claim, note that since $\delta=0$ each sender plays a myopically optimal signal after every history.
-For any $\gamma$, there is a steady state where the receivers' policy responds to every signal with $a^{'}$ after every history, type $\theta^{''}$ senders play $s^{''}$ after every history and never updates their prior belief about how receivers react to $s^{'}$, and type $\theta'$ senders with fewer than 6 periods of experience play $s^{'}$ but switch to playing $s^{''}$ forever starting at age 7.
-The behavior of the $\theta^{'}$ agents comes from the fact that after $k$ periods of playing $s^{'}$ and seeing a response of $a^{'}$ every period, the sender's expected payoff from playing $s^{'}$ next period is
+To establish this claim, note that since $\delta=0$ each sender plays the myopically optimal signal after every history.
+For any $\gamma$, there is a steady state where the receivers' policy responds to every signal with $a^{'}$ after every history, type $\theta^{''}$ senders play $s^{''}$ after every history and never update their prior belief about how receivers react to $s^{'}$, and type $\theta'$ senders with fewer than 6 periods of experience play $s^{'}$ but switch to playing $s^{''}$ forever starting at age 7.
+The behavior of the $\theta^{'}$ agents is optimal because after $k$ periods of playing $s^{'}$ and seeing response $a^{'}$ every period, the sender's posterior belief about $\pi_{2}(\cdot|s^{'})$ is $\text{Beta}(1+k,3)$, so the expected payoff from playing $s^{'}$ next period is

-This expression is positive when $0\le k\le5$ but negative when $k=6$.
-The fraction of type $\theta^{'}$ aged 6 and below approaches 0 as $\gamma\to1$, hence we have constructed a sequence of steady state strategy profiles converging to the strategy profile where the two types of senders both play $s^{''}$.